RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 In 2015, the `type` attribute made a comeback, this time to distinguish **ESModules** from conventional **JavaScript**:
  - `<script type="module">`

-Notably, `module` is not a MIME type.
+Notably, `module` is _not_ a MIME type.

 It's just an indication of what type of script we're dealing with.

-Following this template, embedded modules have `module/embedded` as their `type`.
+Following this model, embedded modules have `module/embedded` as their `type`.

 `module/embedded` is also not a MIME type (even though it looks vaguely like it might be one).

 Instead it's just an indication of what type of script we're dealing with.

 Two further things to note: